Viktor Prudnikov

-Viktor Alekseyevich Prudnikonv (Виктор Алексеевич Прудников; 4 February 1939 - 3 January 2015) was a Russian military officer who served as the commander-in-chief of the Air and Missile Defense Forces.
-He held the rank of General of the Army.
+General of the Army Viktor Alekseyevich Prudnikonv (Note: Виктор Алексеевич Прудников) (4 February 1939 - 3 January 2015) was a Russian military officer who served as the commander-in-chief of the Air and Missile Defense Forces.
+His previous commands included the Moscow Air Defence District.

 Biography

 He was born into a large family (had 8 brothers and sisters).
 He lost his mother early, and in 1953 he was accepted to the Rostov Specialized School of the Air Force (a specialized educational institution that provides children with secondary education and basic knowledge in the field of aviation, in a sense an analogue of the Suvorov military schools).

 In 1956 he was conscripted to the Soviet Armed Forces.
 In 1959, he graduated from the Armavir Military Aviation School of Air Defense Pilots.
 As one of the best graduates, he remained at the school as a pilot instructor, and since 1960, a senior pilot instructor.
-In 1967, he graduated from the Air Force Academy.
+In 1967, he graduated from the Gagarin Air Force Academy.

 Since 1967, he was the deputy commander and navigator of the squadron, and since 1968, he was the squadron commander.
 From 1970 he served as deputy commander for flight training, and from February 1971 he served as commander of the air defense fighter aviation regiment.
 He served in Siberia and the Russian Far East for many years.
 From July 1973 he served as deputy commander, and from January 1975 he served as commander of the air defense fighter aviation division.
 From January 1978 to January 1979 he served as first deputy commander of the 11th Separate Air Defense Army.

 In 1981 he graduated from the Voroshilov Military Academy of the General Staff.
 In 1981-1983 — first deputy commander, and from August 1983 he served as commander of the 8th Separate Air Defense Army and deputy commander of the Kiev Military District for air defense.
 From August 1989 he served as commander of the Moscow Air Defence District.